-The use of electronic devices during school hours is prohibited, which includes but is not limited to cellular phones, smartwatches, MP3/music players, iPods, and video game systems.
-All electronic devices must be stored, turned off, and out of sight during the school day.
-Cellular phones may be used to communicate with parents before and after school only.
-If a school employee observes a scholar with any electronic device (including a cell phone) during the school day, the employee will collect the item and turn it into the Grade Level Chair, who will turn it into the front office.
-If a scholar's electronic device (including a cell phone) is visible to any staff member, the device will be collected, even if the scholar is not using the device.
+The use of electronic devices during school hours is prohibited.
+All electronic devices must be stored and turned off and out of sight during the school day.
+Cellular phones may be used to communicate with parents before and after school.
+If a school employee observes a scholar with any electronic or telecommunications device (including a cell phone) during the school day, the employee will collect the item and turn it into the Grade Team Leader for their respective grade level, who will turn it into the main office.
+If a scholar's electronic or telecommunications device (including a cell phone) is visible to any staff member the device will be collected (even if the scholar is not using the device).
 This means that all phones should be stored in the scholar's bag or backpack while at school.
 If a scholar and parent have executed a waiver permitting the scholar to possess an electronic communication device at school, school officials may power on and search the device if there is a reasonable cause to believe that the device has been used in the transmission or reception of communications prohibited by law, policy, or regulation.

-When a device is confiscated, the school will follow the following sequence of consequences:
+When a device is confiscated, the school will follow the following consequence sequence:

-- 1st time: Device will be confiscated until end of day, then released to parent/quardian. - 2nd time: Device will be confiscated for one week, then released to parent/quardian. - 3rd time: Device will be confiscated for one month, then released to parent/guardian. - 4th time: Device will not be returned.
+- 1st time: Device will be released to scholar at end of the day. - 2nd time: Device will be released to a parent at end of the day. - 3rd time: Device will be confiscated by the respective Grade Team Leader for three days, the device will then be released to parent. - 4th time: Device will be confiscated by the respective Grade Team Leader for one week, the device will then be released to parent. - 5th+ time: Device will be confiscated by the respective Grade Team Leader for one month, the device will then be released to parent.

-Austin Achieve will not be responsible for damage, loss, or theft of confiscated items.
+Austin Achieve will not be responsible for damage, loss or theft of confiscated items.
+The school will charge \$15 before the device is released starting with the 4th confiscation.